ngjsjordan/tp/docs/UserGuide.md

 1. **Install Java 17 or later**

    ClientSquare runs on Java, so make sure your computer has **Java 17 or newer** installed.
-To check if Java is installed, open a command terminal and run:
+To check if Java is installed, you will have to open a command terminal.
+You may follow the respective instructions for your operating system to do so.

+   **Windows:**

+   1. Press Windows + R to open the Run window.
+   2. Type cmd and press Enter.

+   **macOS:**
+   1. Open Spotlight Search by pressing Command + Space.
+   2. Type Terminal and press Enter.

+   **Linux:**
+   1. Press Ctrl + Alt + T to open the Terminal.

-   `java -version`.
+   Now, run `java -version`.
 If you see a version number lower than 17, download and install the latest version.

    **Mac users:** Follow the step-by-step guide [here](https://se-education.org/guides/tutorials/javaInstallationMac.html) to install the correct JDK version.